geometor/seer/README.md

 ## Configuration

-sEER requires a configuration directory with an `index.yaml` file that defines:
+SEER requires a configuration directory with an `index.yaml` file that defines:

 1. **API Keys**: Authentication for the AI models
 2. **Roles**: Instructions and parameters for each AI role